Python for kids

 For example, CodaKid offers a unique courses on the topic of Game Development with Python.
 They are fun, highly-engaging, and perfect for kids.
 In this course, we teach students how to develop popular games from the ground up.
 When kids get stuck they can message or screenshare with our friendly team of teachers who will get them back on track.

 Teaching kids Python through creative projects that they are interested in is a winning combination.
+CodaKid now has several Python coding courses for kids starting with basic Python and progressing all the way to a course in which students learn to program their own multiplayer Super Smash Bros style game from the ground up.
 If you’d like to try one of CodaKid’s Python for Kids courses just click on the purple text right below this paragraph.

 4. The Demand for Python is Continually Growing

-According to Stack Overview, the largest and most trusted online community for coders, Python is the fastest-growing programming language of 2018.
+According to Stack Overflow, the largest and most trusted online community for coders, Python is the fastest-growing programming language of 2018.

 If it maintains this rate, the Stack Overview staff believes that by the end of 2019, Python will outpace other coding languages in terms of active use.